The Dawood Foundation

-The Dawood Foundation (TDF) is a not-for-profit family foundation based in Karachi, Pakistan.
+The Dawood Foundation (TDF) is a nonprofit family foundation based in Karachi, Pakistan.
 TDF has been working in Pakistan since the 1960s and has been heavily involved in establishing various formal and informal education institutions across the country.

-TDF is a civil society organisations for promoting social development certified by the Pakistan Centre for Philanthropy (PCP).
+TDF is a civil society organisation for promoting social development certified by the Pakistan Centre for Philanthropy (PCP).

 History

 The Dawood Foundation (TDF) was founded in 1960 by Ahmed Dawood.
 It was envisioned to serve as an educational foundation whose main focus was to support and promote educational initiatives in the fields of science, technology, and research.

 Board of trustees and leadership

-The Foundation is governed by a board of trustees, namely Hussain Dawood (Chair), Kulsum Dawood (Co-Chair), Sabrina Dawood (Vice-Chairperson), Shahzada Dawood (Trustee), Samad Dawood (Trustee), Christine Dawood (Trustee), Inam Ur Rehman (Trustee), Shafiq Ahmed (Trustee), and Ghias Khan.
-TDF operates on a daily basis under the leadership of Syed Fasihuddin Biyabani.
+The Foundation is governed by a board of trustees, namely Hussain Dawood (chair), Sabrina Dawood (Vice-chairperson), Kulsum Dawood, Abdul Samad Dawood, Christine Dawood, Shafiq Ahmed, Mohammad Shamoon Chaudry, Ahsan Zafar Syed.
+TDF operates on a daily basis under the leadership of Favad Soomro.
+Shahzada Dawood served as a trustee on the board until his death during a dive to the wreck of the RMS Titanic on 18 June 2023.